The Marginal Effects of Ethereum Network MEV Transaction Re-Ordering: Conclusion

 \section{Conclusion}

-The equity markets provide a useful lens for considering MEV.
-While those regulated markets have enshrined price-time priority, they also provide mechanisms for consolidating the market and routing to the protected quotes.
-These priority rules recognize latency tiers, and the equity markets have sanctioned expenditure on trading technology that might give an edge to institutional investors.
-The mempool is not centralized, and it would require a great deal of structural reform to impose time priority within a decentralized ledger.
+Equity markets provide a useful lens for considering MEV.
+Although those regulated markets have enshrined price-time priority, they also provide mechanisms for consolidating the market and routing to protected quotes.
+The equity markets have sanctioned expenditure on trading technology that might give an edge to institutional investors.
+The mempool is not centralized and would require protocol reform to impose time priority within a decentralized ledger.

-We estimate the marginal effects of MEV transaction re-ordering and find that in our baseline model, investors would pay nearly \$14 million to ensure that they remained in the first quartile of the block.
+We estimate the marginal effects of MEV transaction reordering and find that in our baseline model, investors would pay nearly \$7.2 million to ensure that they remained in the first quartile of the block.
+We believe this is the first estimate of this cost in the literature.
+This is of the same order of magnitude as prior estimates of sandwich losses.

-Sandwich attacks, in which a transaction is front-run, are extremely frequent averaging more than one per block.
+Sandwich attacks, in which a transaction is front run, are extremely frequent, averaging more than one per block.
 Even if validators share in the extractable value, this is of little solace to DEX traders who are front run.

-Gas fees on the sandwich transactions subsidize 15\% of the MEV payments for the block.
-These attacks have especially large marginal effects and skew the distribution.
-Controlling for sandwich variables mitigates the skewness in most of our sample.
+Gas fees on sandwich transactions subsidize 15\% of the MEV payment for the block.
+These attacks harm non-sandwiched transactions by 34\% more than any other transaction characteristic in our model.

-Sandwich attacks threaten the integrity of the online swap platforms.
+Transaction reordering threatens the integrity of the online swap platforms.
 Base has prioritized both time and gas fees in their Layer 2, and it is currently the most active among the Layer 2's in DEX transactions.\footnote{\url{https://www.galaxy.com/insights/research/base-l2-thriving-on-priority-fees-and-dex-activity}} Uniswap has built a Layer 2 network called Unichain\footnote{https://blog.uniswap.org/rollup-boost-is-live-on-unichain} to ``build blocks inside a trusted execution environment (TEE).''
 The TEE orders transactions based purely on priority fees.
-Both of these mechanisms would help with sandwich attacks because the precise ordering is essential to the arbitrage.